-The right to public compassion-so that he may live with the knowledge that his health and his well-being and his old-age and loneliness are the concern, not only of himself, but of his society.
+The right to public compassion -- so that he may live with the knowledge that his health and his well-being and his old-age and loneliness are the concern, not only of himself, but of his society.

-The right to movement and free associations-so that he may freely move and choose his friends without coercive restraints.
+The right to movement and free associations -- so that man may freely move and choose his friends without coercive restraints.

-And the right to privacy-so that man may be free of the heavy hands of the snoopers, the watchers and the listeners.
+And the right to privacy -- so that man may be free of the heavy hand of the snoopers, the watchers and the listeners.

-The right to rest and recreation-so that the necessity of labor may not be permitted to cripple human development, and the experience of cultural relaxation and fulfillment.
+The right to rest and recreation -- so that the necessity of labor may not be permitted to cripple human development, and the experience of cultural relaxation and fulfillment.

-Gentlemen, these are some of the rights that we seek and there are more, I am sure.
-But this is a big order in itself.
-We must continue to seek these rights, to make alive every one of them and make them real for ourselves and for others.
-But these rights will not be achieved at home, or in the world, without the constant exercise of responsibility by those of us who are fortunate enough to possess most of them.
+Gentlemen, these are some of the rights that we seek and there are more I am sure but this is a big order in itself and we must continue to seek these rights, to make alive every one of them and make them real for ourselves and for others.
+But these rights will not be achieved at home or even in the world without the exercise of consonant responsibility by those of us who are fortunate enough to possess most of them.

 Then what are the responsibilities of modern man?

-Many Americans like to talk of rights, but hesitate to speak of responsibilities.
+Because so many of we Americans like to talk of our rights, but we hesitate to speak of our responsibilities.
 Citizenship includes both.
 Freedom requires both.

-The responsibility to participate, to participate in every aspect of life-lest critical initiative and decisions be left to those who would bend them to their own use.
+The responsibility to participate, to participate in every aspect of life -- lest critical initiative and decisions be left to those who would bend them to their own use.

-The responsibility to speak out-lest silence in the face of injustice be interpreted as its acceptance.
+The responsibility to speak out -- lest silence in the face of injustice be interpreted as its acceptance.

-The responsibility of public service-which you and the armed services symbolize-lest service be to self rather than to fellow man.
+The responsibility of public service which you symbolize today by your very presence -- lest service be to self rather than to fellow man.

-The responsibility to support the rule of law-lest the law of the jungle at home and abroad become the pattern of human behavior.
+The responsibility to support the rule of law -- lest the law of the jungle at home and abroad become the pattern of human behavior.

-The responsibility to protect the ideals that we believe in in the face of force-lest ideals be lost and violence become a habit, and spread throughout the earth.
+The responsibility to protect the ideals that we believe in in the face of force -- lest ideals be lost and violence become a habit, and spread throughout the earth.

-The responsibility to respect and defend the rights of others-lest freedom become license, and opportunity be changed into coercion.
+The responsibility to respect and defend the rights of others -- lest freedome become license, and opportunity be changed into coercion.

-And these responsibilities, I might add, are no-

-where more clearly spelled out than in those two remarkable documents for the future: The Charter of the United Nations being tested now once again and the recent Encyclical of his Holiness, Pope Paul VI, where he reminds us of our duties and tells us that development is but another name for peace.
+And these responsibilities, I might add, are nowhere more clearly spelled out than in those two remarkable documents for the future: The Charter of the United Nations being tested now once again and the recent Encyclical of His Holiness, Pope Paul VI where he reminds us of our duties and tells us that development is but another name for peace.